IUREDCap/redcap-etl-module/docs/DeveloperGuide.md

 --------------------------
 To avoid requiring Composer to be run when the module is installed, the non-development dependencies are copied to the __dependencies/__ directory, and this directory is committed to Git.
+The dependencies for development are stored in the __vendor/__ directory, and this directory is not committed to Git.
-To update the contents of this directory, the following commands can be used from the top-level directory:
+To update the contents of the __dependencies__ directory, the following commands can be used from the top-level directory:

     composer update